-Many years ago, in the cellar of our old home, my mother read me a certain book: and I believe in that book - there's a story of hope.
+The Wizard of Wild's says, many years ago, in the cellar of his old home, his mother read him a certain book: and he believes in that book - there's a story of hope.

 the fictional St. Bernard-Scotch Shepherd, from Jack London's classic novel "The Call of the Wild".

 When Buck's world fell apart, he reverted back to his "learned experiences" and he answered the call.